 Introduction

-Hypertension is common and important modifiable risk factor for major cardiovascular disease.
-Hypertension is associated with age, with over 75% of people over 80 years old being diagnosed with hypertension.1 There is uncertainty, however, about how hypertension should best be managed in older people.2 The risk of cardiovascular disease associated with hypertension may reduce as people age,3 and particularly in the context of frailty.4 Furthermore, antihypertensive treatment present a range of potential risks which may disproportionately impact older people.
+Hypertension is a common and important modifiable risk factor for major cardiovascular disease.
+Hypertension is associated with age, with over 75% of people over 80 years old being diagnosed with hypertension.1 There is uncertainty, however, about how hypertension should best be managed in older people.2 The risk of cardiovascular disease associated with hypertension may reduce as people age,3 particularly in the context of frailty.4 Furthermore, antihypertensive treatment presents a range of potential risks which may disproportionately impact older people.